LLuisPP/Hunting_for_Exoplanets_with_AI/README.md

 `````
 You may (but are not required to) consider the following:

-Your target audience can include elementary, middle, or high school students—or students at multiple levels!
+Target audience: students, researchers, and space enthusiasts interested in exoplanet science.

 Your tool could:
-Focus on compelling storytelling through data visualizations.
-Depict the study of exoplanets.
+• Provide an interactive web interface to classify exoplanets in real time using NASA datasets (Kepler, K2, TESS).
-Show how exoplanets are found and characterized.
+• Show how exoplanets are detected and confirmed, focusing on light curves and transit methods.
+• Visualize the difference between candidate planets, confirmed planets, and false positives.
-Explain the goals of NASA’s Exoplanet Exploration Program.
+• Explain the role of NASA’s Exoplanet Exploration Program and link to official NASA resources.
-Link to NASA resources online.
-You could create fun art tools that allow young students to imagine and draw what exoplanets and exoplanet systems around stars would look like.
-Consider creating an interactive tool, such as a game or quiz!
-For data and resources related to this challenge, refer to the Resources tab at the top of the page.
-More resources may be added before the hackathon begins.
+• Offer simple educational visualizations to make data science and astronomy accessible.
+• Optionally include extra interactive features (e.g., data input by users, exploration of model accuracy, or quizzes to reinforce learning).

+For datasets and resources, NASA’s Exoplanet Archive and mission data are integrated directly into the project.
 `````

 # Tecnologies